nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 * `name` - Required field that uniquely identifies a system group or a group within a provider.
 * `provider_id` - Id of the provider that owns the group.
 If this isn't present then the group will be a system level group.
 * `description` - Required field that describes the group.
+* `members` - Optional.
+May be specified in create and update operations.
 * `legacy_guid` - Internal use only.
 This is used for ECHO Kernel interoperability.

 ### <a name="create-group"></a> Create Group